Plumeria rubra L.

 Plumeria acuminata, Plumeria acutifolia, Plumeria angustifolia, Plumeria arborea, Plumeria arborescens, Plumeria aurantia, Plumeria aurantiaca, Plumeria bicolor, Plumeria blandfordiana, Plumeria carinata, Plumeria conspicua, Plumeria gouanii, Plumeria incarnata, Plumeria jamesonii, Plumeria kerrii, Plumeria kunthiana, Plumeria lambertiana, Plumeria loranthifolia, Plumeria lutea, Plumeria macrophylla, Plumeria megaphylla, Plumeria mexicana, Plumeria milleri, Plumeria mollis, Plumeria northiana, Plumeria purpurea, Plumeria tenuifolia, Plumeria tricolor

 Plumeria rubra is a deciduous plant that grows as a spreading shrub or small tree up 25 feet (7.6 m) tall.
-It has a thick, succulent trunk and sausage-like, blunt branches covered with a thin grey bark.
-The branches are somewhat brittle and when broken, ooze a white latex.
-The leaves are green up to 20 inches (50 cm) long, arranged alternately and clustered at the end of the branches.
-The flowers are terminal, with 5 petals and appear at the ends of branches over the summer.
+It has a thick, succulent trunk and sausage-like, blunt branches covered with thin grey bark.
+The branches are somewhat brittle and, when broken, ooze a white latex.
+The leaves are green up to 20 inches (50 cm) long, arranged alternately, and clustered at the end of the branches.
+The flowers are terminal, with five petals, and appear at the ends of branches over the summer.
 The colors range from the common pink to white with shades of yellow in the center of the flower.

 USDA hardiness zones 10a to 11b: from 30 °F (−1.1 °C) to 50 °F (+10 °C).

 Although you don't have to live in the tropics to grow Plumeria in the home garden, you should be aware of its growing requirements beforehand.